 LDR 310.
 Work, Motivation, and Leadership in the New Workplace (3) This highly interdisciplinary course deals with the problems, purpose, and function of work in our daily lives, especially as they affect our character development and define us as human beings.
 Given the profound effects of work on our total development and happiness, it is crucial to examine critically what we choose to do and, therefore, become.
-Pre- or co-requisite: ENG 230 and at least 4 years work experience or approval of the Associate Provost.

 LDR 320.
 Leadership Theories and Applications (3) This course presents an overview of the field of leadership with application to business and other organizations.
 Emphasis will be on critical evaluation of various types of leadership.
 LDR 370.
 Financial Statements and Budgets (3) This introductory course is designed to develop the planning, budgeting, and financial statement analysis skills required in the workplace.
 The first part covers financial statements and the latter part is dedicated to budgets.

 LDR 410.
 Managing Diversity in the Workplace (3) This course examines management and leadership issues arising from both demographic and legal trends in increasing workplace diversity.
 Students examine the implications of workplaces characterized by differences in gender, ethnicity, cultural heritage, and lifestyle.
-Prerequisites: ENG 230; LDR 310, or LDR 320, or at least 4 years work experience, or approval of the Associate Provost.
+Prerequisite: LDR 310, or LDR 320, or permission of program director.
 LDR 420.
 Conflict Management and Resolution (3) A study of various methods of conflict resolution at different organizational levels.
 The course deals with causes of conflict and the process of conflict management and resolution.
 Different negotiating techniques and approaches to bargaining will be explored through a series of case studies.
-Prerequisites: ENG 230; LDR 310, or LDR 320, or at least 4 years work experience, or approval of the Associate Provost.
+Prerequisite: LDR 310, or LDR 320, or permission of program director.

 LDR 450.
 Leadership for Performance Excellence (3) Drawing on the work of Juran, Deming, Crosby, and other writers and practitioners, students develop an awareness and working knowledge of how to design, implement, and monitor a Performance Excellence process in an organization.
-Prerequisites: LDR 310 and LDR 320.
+Prerequisite: LDR 310, or LDR 320, or permission of program director.

 LDR 490.
 Senior Seminar (3) An integrative course dealing with topics covered in the previous courses.
 The course utilizes a holistic approach to better explore the linkages of spiritual, psychological, ethical, legal, historical, and social dimensions of leadership.
-Prerequisites: LDR 310 and LDR 320.
+Prerequisite: LDR 310, or LDR 320, or permission of program director.

 LDR 495.
 Special Topics in Leadership (1-3) Special study and investigation of a specific area of leadership.
 Content depends on the needs of students and the interests of the faculty.
+Variable credit course; may be repeated up to 12 hours.